ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows.rst

 .. note::

-    Cygwin is not reccomended for new developers.
-However, building using Cygwin is necessary if you need to compile SITL for direct use inside Mission Planner.
+    Cygwin is not recommended for new developers.
+However, building using Cygwin is necessary if you need to compile SITL binaries for Windows.

 Setup for building with waf using Cygwin
 ----------------------------------------

-#. :ref:`Install cygwin as described here <building-setup-windows-cygwin>`
+#. :ref:`Install Cygwin as described here <building-setup-windows-cygwin>`

 #. :ref:`Setup Eclipse as described here <building-setup-windows-eclipse>` (optional)